LIFETIME DEAL — LIMITED TIME

 Step 1: Know Your Audience

-If you’re unsure about how to identify your audience, here’s more on what does intended audience mean.
+If you’re still figuring out how to define your audience, here’s more on what does intended audience mean.

 Step 2: Write Persuasive Content